 Erasmus+ courses always have a motivation of the cultural exchange, which was brought to life through the intercultural night, sharing of language, traditions, anecdotes and history.
 The group also got to see some of the sights of the Amalfi Coast and interact with the local community.
 It wouldn’t be a complete trip to Italy without a pizza tasting so one evening was spent in a restaurant trying different types of pizza.

-We are thankful to the municipality of Maiori especially to Chiara Gambardella who met with the group, to the convento de san Francesco for hosting us and especially Gerardo for the tour and also to all of the participants for their contributions and effort.
+This project was realized in a collaboration of the municipality of Maiori and the association Acarbio, financed by the Erasmus+ Programme of the European Union.
+We are thankful for the collaboration with the people in Maiori, to Chiara Gambardella from the municipality of Maiori, to the convento de san Francesco for hosting us and especially Gerardo for the tour and also to all of the participants for their contributions and effort.

 The “move-to-action” video, created by the participants during the Training: